caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

 **cal_cubical**
 --------------------------------------------------

-  Parameters that only apply when using Cubical for the calibration
+  Parameters that only apply when using CubiCal for the calibration.

   **max_prior_error**

     *float*, *optional*, *default = 0.3*

-    Flag solution intervals where the prior variance estimate is above this value in.
+    Flag solution intervals where the prior variance estimate is above this value.

   **max_post_error**